U.S. shale producers begin restoring output as oil prices turn higher

 “The ones who are proposing to go fully back are generally really small producers with a minimal impact on overall supply,” the person said.

-U.S. crude futures on Tuesday were trading at about $36.50 a barrel, up $16 a barrel from a month ago.
-Prices for immediate delivery are trading at a discount to the next month CLc1-CLc2, a sign that traders expect more supply to return.
+U.S. crude futures CLc1 on Tuesday ended the session at $36.81 a barrel, up about $16 from a month ago.

-Still, the current price is about 41% below where oil started the year.
+But prices for later months are trading higher than nearby months and producers can lock in sales at those prices.
+U.S. crude prices for August CLc2 are trading about 25 cents higher than July, at $37.06 a barrel.

+“... we see demand coming up, and we think that sets us up for increased prices,” EOG’s Boedeker said.

 “We are not putting new capital to work,” Parsley Chief Executive Matt Gallagher told Reuters.
 The company’s reversal of production cuts does not mean it will drill new wells “as we evaluate market fundamentals.”

-Phillip Gobe, chief executive of ProPetro Holding Corp , a services firm that fracks shale wells, told investors on Tuesday not to read too much into any pickup in fracking activity because pricing remains depressed.
+Phillip Gobe, CEO of ProPetro Holding Corp (PUMP.N), a services firm that fracks shale wells, told investors on Tuesday not to read too much into any pickup in fracking activity because pricing remains depressed.